2005–06 in Portuguese football

 The 2005–06 season in Portuguese football saw Porto, led by Co Adriaanse, clinch their 21st title and win the Taça de Portugal.
-Sporting CP secured second place, which gives them a direct entrance into next season's UEFA Champions League.
+Sporting CP secured second place, which gave them a direct entrance into the next season's UEFA Champions League.
 Benfica had a disappointing season, although they returned to the spotlight of European football with a good run in the Champions League, reaching the quarter-finals.

 Braga and Nacional challenged Sporting CP, Benfica and Porto for a major part of the season.
 Nacional, in particular, broke up "Big Three" for most of the season, defeating Sporting 2–1 at home in a memorable victory before ultimately falling away towards the end of the season.
-Braga finished the season in fourth place and Nacional finished fifth in the table after having slipped all the way to seventh at one point.
+Braga finished the season in fourth place and Nacional finished fifth on the table after having slipped all the way to seventh at one point.
 Two famous Portuguese clubs, Vitória de Guimarães and Belenenses, were relegated.